osrf-migration/ign-fuel-tools-wiki/Home.md

     - Cons: A resource can (and must) have a single type, not clear how to query, we may need to create the collection via script on registration, as creating a new collection requires admin rights
 - Tag Resources with metadata.
 We could still adhere to the idea of having a collection per user / organization but using metadata to tag resources instead of a folder-based organization.
     - Pros: Familiar way of arranging resources, the owner of the resource is clear, a resource may have multiple types
-    - Cons: Still not clear how efficient is to query by metadata (**Andy to find this out**), we may need to create the
+    - Cons: Still not clear how efficient is to query by metadata, we may need to create the

+Based on what was discussed in Grider's mailing list:

+- Metadata query is not supported out of the box, but shouldn't be a big deal to implement as a plugin.
+- We should however be careful to add the proper indexes to the DB foe these to be perfomant.
+- In the plugin we can add our custom REST endpoints, so it should play nice with existing REST infrastructure.
+- A couple more of alternatives came up:
+    - Use a single "assets" collection and give each user a folder (like the `/home` dir in linux).
+    - Users can be treated as collections, so maybe storing the assets inside the user can be another option.
+This still needs some research, but an example can be seen in https://data.kitware.com/#user/55087c098d777f5ff55d5e3a

 ### Resource versioning

-The docs in Girder don't mention resource versioning but in a meeting with TRI a Girder member said that it was an internal feature that wasn't published yet. **Andy to do some research on this as it may be a deal breaker**.
+Based on what was discussed in Grider's mailing list, there is effectively no support for file / folder versioning out of the box.
+There is however a plugin (https://github.com/girder/data_revisions) that supports file versioning.
+We may use this as a baseline to further implement also folder versioning.